aman-raj-srivastva/HireIQ-Web/README.md

 - Write your code in the syntax-highlighted editor
 - Submit code for AI review and feedback
 - The AI interviewer will analyze your code and ask follow-up questions

+**Phone Interview Feature:**
+- Click "Schedule Phone Interview" to set up a real phone call
+- Enter your phone number with country code (e.g., +15551234567)
+- Select an available OmniDimension AI agent
+- The AI will call you and conduct a real interview over the phone
+- View call logs to track your phone interview history

 ### API Status Monitoring
 - **Practice Page**: Shows API status indicator in the header